gustavorech/BddSpec/README.md

 * Understands how to integrate with assertions libraries
 * Protect test discoverer and test execution from possible errors
 * Protect the entire suit from possible errors and show it
+* For a paralel execution find a non blocking way to write on the console